isomerpages/hta-trax/index.md

 ---
-layout: Home Team Academy
+layout: HTA
-title: Home Team Academy
+title: HTA
-description: Brief site description here
+description: Ths is the HT TraX 2020 website
 image: /images/home2.png
 permalink: /
 notification: Here's a notification bar you can use!